 How To Return to Swimming

-There are no shortcuts when it comes to returning to swimming.
+There are no shortcuts to returning to swimming.
 Trying to fast-track the process can lead to injury and more missed sessions.
 It's not worth it.

 Where to Start